 If your loved one spends lots of time with family or friends at home, then a game might be a perfect option.
 As long as it isn’t too complex, she’s likely to enjoy it.

-Of course, if she has severe anxiety, the suspense of winning or losing might make it no fun.
+Of course, some people with Down syndrome have anxiety.
+If it’s intense, then she might not find the suspense of winning/losing fun.
 In that case, try going for another gift.

 5. Ability-Appropriate Art Supplies